 The scheme is available to UK undergraduate applicants who have been in care or looked after for three months or more or are the first generation in their family to enter Higher Education.
 Those who are eligible may receive a conditional offer with reduced entry requirements.

-Currently this scheme is applicable in some subjects within the School of Arts and Social Sciences and the School of Science and Technology.
+Currently this scheme is applicable in some subjects within the School of Arts and Social Sciences and the School of Science & Technology.